w-gao/gowdl/README.md

 # gowdl

-A Workflow Description Language (WDL) parser and executor in Go.
+A Workflow Description Language (WDL) parser in Go.

 ## Getting started

 ### Install from source

-First, clone this repo:
+To install `gowdl` from source, first clone this repo:

 ```
 https://github.com/w-gao/gowdl.git
 ```

-Generate parsers:
+Then, generate the necessary parsers:

 ```
 make generate
 ```

-Install to local path:
+Finally, install the local package:

 ```
 go install .